thewtex/thesis/plaque_strain/plaque_strain.rst

 combination of heterogeneous calcification, morphology, and hemodynamics.

 This case also illustrates a limitation of non-invasive externally applied ultrasound imaging.
-Motion tracking cannot be performed when calcific plaques attenuate the ultrasound beam to undetectable levels.
+Motion tracking cannot be performed when calcified plaques attenuate the ultrasound beam to undetectable levels.
 Furthermore, the 2D imaging method can only capture a small subset of the imaging planes available.
 For a heterogeneous structure like carotid plaques, a critical region may be